 - “Is it possible to get an exception or make allowances under certain conditions?”

-Explain the situation w/ your home owner, their hardship, loss of job, medical, divorce, death in the family etc. The Negotiator needs facts & figures.
+Explain the situation w/ your homeowner, their hardship, loss of a job, medical, divorce, death in the family, etc. The Negotiator needs facts & figures.
 Once you have established an approximate amount, have the title company prepare a prelim HUD 1 with the figures or whatever you determine is appropriate as the amount for the Release of the Lien.
 Get the prelim HUD 1 to the FIRST Mortgage holder as well as the Second Mortgage holder immediately.
 Follow up with phone calls &/or emails if the negotiator provided a direct email address.
-You must continue to negotiate the “gap” between the first and junion lien holders until a settlement is reached.
+You must continue to negotiate the “gap” between the first and junior lien holders until a settlement is reached.
 This may require several preliminary HUD1 forms and lots of back and forth calls.
 This is a huge opportunity for the Agent to use & improve their negotiating skills as well as your sale skills.
 Don’t let your agent give up just because it sounds like the bank is standing firm on their payoff demands…if you submit a new HUD1 to the bank with revised figures they have to review it with their investors and send you a response.
-Just talking on the phone with a front line agent is not the best way to negotiate a short sale.
+Just talking on the phone with a front-line agent is not the best way to negotiate a short sale.
 You should always submit a revised HUD1 estimate and corresponding documents (signed addendums, letters, etc) on each attempt otherwise your agent could be wasting their time.

-Once a settlement is reached between the First Mortgage holder and all Jr. Lien Holders the Final HUD 1 should be prepared by the Title/Escrow Co or Attorney in exact accordance with the Approval/Demand Letters from each Mortgage holder & release letters from any Jr. Lien holder (HOA Lien, Tax Lien, Bail bond, etc).
+Once a settlement is reached between the First Mortgage holder and all Jr. Lien Holders the Final HUD 1 should be prepared by the Title/Escrow Co or Attorney in exact accordance with the Approval/Demand Letters from each Mortgage holder & release letters from any Jr. Lienholder (HOA Lien, Tax Lien, Bail bond, etc).
 The Final HUD 1 should be sent to the Mortgage holders for Final Approval & signed off as “OK to close” just prior to closing.